CNFeffery/feffery-antd-docs/documents/AntdTable-en_US.md

 **recentlyChangedRow:** *dict* type

 　　Used to *monitor the row record dictionary that has changed after the most recent editable cell operation*.

+**recentlyChangedColumn:** *string*

+　　Used to *track the field corresponding to the cell that has changed after the most recent editable cell operation.*

 **summaryRowContents:** `list[dict]` type